ArthurK123/hello-world/README.md

-Hi my name is Arthur
-I'm a student at AC in the BAR program
+Hi, my name is Arthur and I'm a student at AC in the BAR program.